malkitbenning/GitExampleRecipes/mug-brownie.md

 Often times, I will skip the microwave stage, and just eat the brownie mix.
 There no egg in it, so it's not even a salmonella risk!

 I discovered this recipe by watching Youtube.
+Please search Gordon Ramsay.

 What you need
 =============